What Is Caster?

 Another way to get positive caster is when the two mounting points are on the same vertical line as each other but are both infront of the centre line of the wheel.
 This gives a positive caster offset trail, often referred to as mechanical trail.

 Neutral caster is when the upright mounting points are on the same vertical plane as each other as well as being on the same vertical plane as the centre line of the hub and wheel.

 Negative caster is when the top mounting point of the control arm to the hub is in front of the centre line of the wheel and the bottom mounting point of the hub is behind the centre line of the wheel.

-Another way to obtain negative caster is for both mounting points to be in front of the wheel centre line.
+Another way to obtain negative caster is for both mounting points to be on the same vertical line as each other but behind the centre line of the wheel.

 The Purpose Of Caster